Skip to contents

 [Stable]

-Primary analysis variable .var indicates the abnormal range result (character or factor), and additional analysis variables are id (character or factor) and baseline (character or factor).
-For each direction specified in abnormal (e.g. high or low) we condition on baseline range result and count patients in the numerator and denominator as follows:
+For each direction specified via the abnormal parameter (e.g. High or Low), we condition on baseline range result and count patients in the numerator and denominator as follows for each of the following categories:

-• num: the number of patients in denom who also have at least one abnormality post-baseline
+• num: The number of patients with abnormality as baseline and at least one abnormality post-baseline.

 • Total

-• denom: the number of patients with at least one valid measurement post-baseline
+• num: The number of patients with at least one post-baseline record and at least one abnormality post-baseline.

-• num: the number of patients in denom who also have at least one abnormality post-baseline
+• denom: The number of patients with at least one post-baseline record.

 Usage